TJ-Solergibert/tj-solergibert.github.io/content/post/3d-parallelism/index.md

 Pipeline parallelism consists of dividing the model layers among several stages (for now, think of each stage as a GPU, although when we discuss tensor parallelism, we will see that this is not always the case).
 The simplest strategy is to evenly divide the number of decoder layers among the stages, although we won't achieve perfect balance since models also contain other layers like the Embedding layer.

 In Nanotron⚡️, each and every layer is wrapped with a [`PipelineBlock`](https://github.com/huggingface/nanotron/blob/67716392ab774a863f1c2f8f73e9571b81ad80a0/src/nanotron/parallel/pipeline_parallel/block.py#L16) module, which is responsible for creating each layer in the corresponding pipeline stage and handling the communications between pipeline stages.
 To do this, each model ([`LlamaModel`](https://github.com/huggingface/nanotron/blob/67716392ab774a863f1c2f8f73e9571b81ad80a0/src/nanotron/models/llama.py#L790) & [`StarCoder2ForTraining`](https://github.com/huggingface/nanotron/blob/67716392ab774a863f1c2f8f73e9571b81ad80a0/src/nanotron/models/starcoder2.py#L1570)) will have a method that returns the cost for each layer to try to make the division as equitable as possible.
-Below, we show the [part of the code](https://github.com/huggingface/nanotron/blob/67716392ab774a863f1c2f8f73e9571b81ad80a0/src/nanotron/models/base.py#L190) responsible for calculating the distribution of layers for Llama3-8B with a 8 pipeline stages.
+Below, we show the [part of the code](https://github.com/huggingface/nanotron/blob/67716392ab774a863f1c2f8f73e9571b81ad80a0/src/nanotron/models/base.py#L190) responsible for computing the distribution of layers for Llama3-8B with 8 pipeline stages.

 ```python
 PP_SIZE = 8